Active Employees

 This information will be reflected in the estimate that you will receive in your retirement packet.
 You can also create your own retirement estimates by accessing your MyLACERS account.

-Can I transfer my sick and vacation time payouts in Deferred Compensation?
+Can I transfer my sick and vacation time payouts to Deferred Compensation?

 Please contact Deferred Comp at www.la457.com regarding your rollover options.